Year-End College Financial Aid & Student Loan Planning

 One of the first things, parents and students need to understand is their financial aid position.
 The financial term for this is your EFC or Expected Family Contribution.
 There are two methods of this calculation: Federal and Institutional.
 The Federal EFC is determined by completing the FAFSA form and for the Institutional EFC; the most common method is the CSS Profile.

 An important aspect of this planning is to understand that the tax year and school year do not match for the FAFSA.
-To maximize your positioning, this timing review needs to done before 12/31 of your child’s sophomore year in high school.
+To maximize your positioning, this timing review needs to do before 12/31 of your child’s sophomore year in high school.
 A dependent student’s base EFC number will start with the tax year of the second semester of the high school sophomore year and first semester of their high school junior year.

 High School FAFSA Planning Calendar Example